TaraRhoseyn/kicks_ecomm_store/README.md

 - [Gorgias SKU Generator](https://www.gorgias.com/tools/sku-generator): Gorgias SKU Generator was used to generate SKU values.
 Please see [Database Design](#Database-Design) for more information on SKU architecture within the fixtures.
 - [PNG to WEBP](https://cloudconvert.com/png-to-webp): For converting png images to webp formats.
 - [Google fonts](https://fonts.google.com/) was used for the typography.
+- [Dbdiagram](https://dbdiagram.io/): For creating the database physical model.

 ### Version Control